 A partially, or completely discharged battery can safely handle currents much higher than the finish rate, but as it approaches full charge, whatever charging rate is used must be reduced to the finish rate.
-The chart "Typical Recharging Characteristics," page 14, shows this finish charging rate.
-The curves are typical of the recharge of an 18-cell battery which was discharged 725 ampere hours, and shows specific gravity, current, voltage and cell temperature.

 Note that after approximately 5 hours of charge, when the battery is about 85% of its nominal full charge, the charging current is reduced sharply to a level which is maintained until charging is complete.
 When the battery is fully charged, the current is stopped or should be reduced to a very low rate.